cris0k/crypto_jv/README.md

 Crypto_js is an application which allows you to see real-time crypto value.\
 You are also able to buy and sell your assets and have all your transaction and values shown on a table,\
-just remember these will not be real transacrions.
+just remember these will not be real transactions.

 # INSTRUCTIONS TO RUN